 Other components that I often add for my primary and newcomer groups are a sight word on Day 1 and sentence structure on Day 2.
 I also add letter formation or a phonemic awareness activity with my K-1 beginners.

-This lesson format provides me with a whole week of activities. 🙌 I don’t need to think about WHAT I’m teaching, all I need to do is first pick out an appropriate book or text and plug in the activities!
+This ELD lesson format provides me with a whole week of activities. 🙌 I don’t need to think about WHAT I’m teaching, all I need to do is first pick out an appropriate book or text and plug in the activities!
 The variety of activities keeps my students engaged, and the consistency of the structure provides them with familiarity with what to expect each day.

 Day 1: Background Knowledge